stevoDEEBO/whiskypicker-cli-app/notes.md

 Welcome to Whisky Picker...ready to pick yer whisky?

 ##This is how it could be expanded later...
-#How would you like to search for a whisky today?
+How would you like to search for a whisky today?
-#1.
-Country of origin
+1. Country of origin
-#2.
-Brand name
+2. Brand name
-#3.
-Style (Whisky by Flavor page)
+3. Style (Whisky by Flavor page)
-#User types number of selected search method
+User types number of selected search method

-#For 1.
-Country of origin:
+For 1.
+Country of origin:##

   Which whisky collection would you like to see?